mvCoder-ux/Clock/README.md

 # Clock
- Digital Clock made with Python
+ Digital Clock made with Python including Day and Date.